grafana/grafana/docs/sources/http_api/data_source.md

 JSON Body schema:

-- **from/to** – Should be either absolute in epoch timestamps in milliseconds or relative using Grafana time units.
-For example, `now-1h`.
+- **from/to** – Specifies the time range for the queries.
+Is required and should be either epoch timestamps in milliseconds or relative using Grafana time units.
+For example, `now-5m`.
 - **queries.refId** – Specifies an identifier of the query.
-Is optional and default to "A".
+Is optional and defaults to "A".
 - **queries.datasourceId** – Specifies the data source to be queried.
-Each `query` in the request must have an unique `datasourceId`.
+Each `query` in the request must have a unique `datasourceId`.
-- **queries.maxDataPoints** - Species maximum amount of data points that dashboard panel can render.
-Is optional and default to 100.
+- **queries.maxDataPoints** - Species the maximum amount of data points that a dashboard panel can render.
+Is optional and defaults to 100.
-- **queries.intervalMs** - Specifies the time interval in milliseconds of time series.
+- **queries.intervalMs** - Specifies the time series time interval in milliseconds.
 Is optional and defaults to 1000.

 In addition, each data source has its own specific properties that should be added in a request.